duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 DuckDB uses [Morsel-Driven Parallelism](https://15721.courses.cs.cmu.edu/spring2016/papers/p743-leis.pdf), a framework for parallel query execution.
 For the sorting operator, this means that multiple threads collect roughly an equal amount of data, in parallel, from the table.

-We use this parallelism for sorting by first heaving each thread sort the data it collects using our Radix sort.
+We use this parallelism for sorting by first having each thread sort the data it collects using our Radix sort.
 After this first sorting phase, each thread has one or more sorted blocks of data, which must be combined into the final sorted result.
 [Merge sort](https://en.wikipedia.org/wiki/Merge_sort) is the algorithm of choice for this task.
 There are two main ways of implementing merge sort: [K-way merge](https://en.wikipedia.org/wiki/K-way_merge_algorithm) and [Cascade merge](https://en.wikipedia.org/wiki/Cascade_merge_sort).

-The K-way merge merges K lists into one sorted list, and is traditionally [used for external sorting (sorting more data than fits in memory)](https://en.wikipedia.org/wiki/External_sorting#External_merge_sort) because it minimizes I/O.
+K-way merge merges K lists into one sorted list in one pass, and is traditionally [used for external sorting (sorting more data than fits in memory)](https://en.wikipedia.org/wiki/External_sorting#External_merge_sort) because it minimizes I/O.
 Cascade merge merges two lists of sorted data at a time until only one sorted list remains, and is used for in-memory sorting because it is more efficient than K-way merge.
 We aim to have an implementation that has high in-memory performance, which gracefully degrades as we go over the limit of available memory.
-Therefore, we perform a cascade merge.
+Therefore, we choose cascade merge.

 In a cascade merge sort, we merge two blocks of sorted data at a time until only one sorted block remains.
 Naturally, we want to use all available threads to compute the merge.